Status: Bill 79 received proclamation on February 23, 2022, except section 5, which comes into effect May 2022

-Bill 79, the Trails Act, would support trails on public land to adapt to the growing demand of outdoor recreation for tourism and business.
+Bill 79: the Trails Act supports trails on public land to adapt to the growing demand of outdoor recreation for tourism and business.

 The legislation for trails on public land has been in place since 1979 and does not adequately cover how trails are now used.
 Over the past 40 years, trails have seen an increase in recreation use and the introduction of OHVs, along with a growing awareness of the need for environmental sustainability.

-If passed, The Trails Act and associated amendments to the Public Lands Act will:
+The Trails Act and associated amendments to the Public Lands Act:

 - establish a system for sustainable trail management on public land

 - allow for the designation of trails for specific uses, such as hiking or riding an OHV

 - improve trail planning to consider other land uses and values

 - provide enforcement tools to prevent environmental damage and promote stewardship of the land